 (R) "Publicly funded child care" is the care of infants, toddlers, preschool children, and school children under age thirteen by an eligible provider.
 Publicly funded child care is paid, wholly or in part, with federal or state funds, including funds available under the child care block grant act Title IV-A, and Title XX, distributed by ODJFS.

-(T) "School hours" means the daily operating hours of the school as determined by the school district in which the child resides.
+(T) "School hours" means the standardized hours of school as determined by ODJFS.

-(V) "Step up to quality (SUTQ)" means the voluntary quality rating system for child care programs in Ohio.
+(V) "Step up to quality (SUTQ)" means the tiered quality rating system for licensed child care programs in Ohio.

 Promulgated Under: 119.03